Easy to whip up with minimal ingredients, this creamy, flavorful Garlic and Chive Cottage Cheese Dip Recipe is great to keep on hand for snacking.

 (Yup, Mike is indeed a very lucky guy, lol.
 Luckily for both of us, he eats the same way though!)

-This Roasted Garlic and Chive Cottage Cheese Crema is no different.
+This Garlic and Chive Cottage Cheese Dip Recipe is no different.
 But like I talk about in this post, as it roasts, garlic takes on a sweet, nutty, and much more mellow flavor, so it isn’t nearly as in-your-face as you’d imagine.
 But then don’t forget, there are chives too, so this crema really does end up pretty bold.
 But that’s why it’s so good.

-- As a dip, served with crackers, chips, pretzels, or carrot and celery sticks.
+- Serve it as a dip with crackers, chips, pretzels, or carrot and celery sticks.

 - As a condiment on sandwiches, burgers, or tacos.

-- As pasta sauce – just toss with warm pasta and a drizzle of olive oil.
+- Make it into pasta sauce – just toss with warm pasta and a drizzle of olive oil.

 - As filling for stuffed shells or lasagna.

-- As a pre or post-workout snack, along with fresh raw veggies (like broccoli, cauliflower, bell pepper, etc.) for dipping.
+- As a pre or post-workout snack, along with raw vegetables for dipping.

 - Preheat oven to 375F.

-- You can serve it immediately, or refrigerate for up to 3 days because it’s even more delicious after it sits for a couple days.
+- You can serve it immediately, or refrigerate for up to 3 days because it’s even more delicious after it sits for a couple days and the flavors blend.